Ceremonial maces in the United Kingdom: Mace of the City of London

 The Lord Mayor of London is preceded by both a Mace Bearer and a Serjeant-at-Arms.
 This is only for his status as head of the City of London Corporation: as an alderman he is also accompanied, as are the other 25 aldermen, by his ward beadle, carrying the ward mace.
 All are displayed and used on the city's eight grand ceremonial occasions of each year.
 There are many more maces in store than the current number in use, because each division of the wards and their parishes also had its own mace.
 The city also has a Crystal Sceptre, not strictly a mace, made of crystal and gold set with pearls; the head dates from the 15th century, while the mounts of the shaft are older, dating from the early Middle Ages.
 These various maces take many forms and are from different periods, but most are no earlier than the Restoration of Charles II.
 A mace of a most unusual form from that period is that of the Tower Ward of London, whose head resembles the White Tower in the Tower of London, complete with tiny cannons.

 In 2017, the City of London mace travelled with the Lord Mayor to Dublin, Ireland, as a symbol of friendship between the two countries.

 Other civic maces

 Mayoral and aldermanic maces are carried in ceremonial processions in other boroughs and cities throughout England as symbols of the authority of the mayor or lord mayor and council, although the office of alderman has largely been abolished.
 A mace is commonly of silver gilt, the largest examples being the great maces of the cities of Oxford, Winchester, and Newcastle upon Tyne.
+The Great Mace of Stafford Borough Council is by tradition placed in the upright position when used at council meetings and on ceremonial occasions after James I visiting Stafford in 1617 was so impressed with the Mace that he ordered 'it should never be allowed to rest'.
 Most livery companies have their own mace, as do county councils throughout England.